Relangi Selvarajah: Career in journalism

-Assassination
+Death

 Relangi and her husband, a political activist, were killed by unidentified gunmen in Colombo on the same day that Lakshman Kadirgamar, Sri Lanka's foreign minister, was assassinated.
 Political leaders blamed the rebel Liberation Tigers of Tamil Eelam or LTTE for all three killings, charges the LTTE denied.

 The attackers shot Selvarajah, 44, and her husband, Sinnadurai, in the office where they ran a travel agency.
 Sri Lanka's The Sunday Times reported that the LTTE had criticized Selvarajah for broadcasting anti-LTTE programs.

 Selvarajah's husband was affiliated with the formerly militant and now mainstream group, the People's Liberation Organization of Tamil Eelam PLOTE, according to local news reports and sources.
 PLOTE was critical of the LTTE; the LTTE accused PLOTE for attacking its members, according to The Associated Press.
 Sri Lanka's Daily Mirror (Sri Lanka) quoted police as saying that they suspected the couple may have been murdered because of Selvarajah's anti-LTTE programs.